-If you are uncertain about the measures you should take to protect SSSIs, SACs, SPAs and Ramsar sites, consult the appropriate nature conservation agency (English Nature for sites in England and the Countryside Council for Wales for Welsh sites) before you apply pesticides.
-In some situations, it may be illegal to use pesticides without permission from the relevant agency.
-If you intend to apply pesticides from an aircraft near these areas, you must follow specific rules (see annex I).
+If you are uncertain about the measures you should take to protect SSSIs, SACs, SPAs and Ramsar sites, consult Scottish Natural Heritage (SNH) before you apply pesticides.
+In some situations, it may be illegal to use pesticides without permission from SNH.
+If you intend to apply pesticides from an aircraft near these areas, you must follow specific rules (see annex G).

-Normally, the owner or occupier of the area to be treated is responsible for giving notice to the appropriate conservation agency and getting any permission needed before pesticides are applied.
+Normally, the owner or occupier of the area to be treated is responsible for giving notice to Scottish Natural Heritage and getting any permission needed before pesticides are applied.
 However, if the treatment will be carried out by a person or company applying pesticides as a commercial service, the person applying the pesticide should: